 - Tiredness and weakness (fatigue) during and after treatment – most people find their energy levels are back to normal within 6 months to a year

 - Diarrhoea – drink plenty of fluids and tell your doctor or nurse if diarrhoea becomes severe or lasts more than a couple of days

 - Gritty eyes – your doctor or nurse can give you eye drops to help

 - Hair loss or hair thinning with high dose methotrexate

-- Kidney changes that are mild and unlikely to cause symptoms may occur – they will almost certainly go back to normal when treatment finishes, but you will have regular blood tests to check how well your kidneys are working
+- Kidney changes that are mild and unlikely to cause symptoms – they will almost certainly go back to normal when treatment finishes

 - Sensitivity of the skin to sunlight – don’t sit out in the sun, and cover up or use sun block on exposed skin

 - A skin rash, which may be itchy

 - Coughing or breathlessness may be due to changes in lung tissue